downshift-js/downshift/src/hooks/useCombobox/README.md

   readers to correctly narrate which item is currently highlighted.
 If there is already an item selected, the menu will be opened with that item already highlighted.
 - `Enter`: Has the same effect as `Click`.
-Not in the tab order by default.
+Button not in the tab order by default.
 - `Space`: Has the same effect as `Click`.
-Not in the tab order by default.
+Button not in the tab order by default.

 #### Input